 - 5. What Happens After Pretrial Hearings?

-After an arraignment in Colorado, if the defendant enters a plea of “not guilty,” the judge will then schedule the next court date and the case proceeds to the pretrial phase.
+After an advisement hearing and arraignment in Colorado, if the defendant enters a plea of “not guilty,” the judge will then schedule the next court date and the case proceeds to the pretrial phase.
 The first part of the pretrial phase of a criminal court case in Colorado generally begins with the initial pretrial hearing or pretrial conference.

 Your criminal defense attorney should be given a copy of the information the Colorado DA has and intends to use against you in court.
 Your attorney will need to evaluate the evidence, look at the records, and review any other documentation.
 After reviewing all the evidence, your lawyer will have a better idea of the strength of the state's case.